 Sunday, April 24, 2022 | 2pm | First Unitarian Church (536 Linton St, Cincinnati, OH 45219)

 JAZZ@FIRST: A Time for Love: The Music of Johnny Mandel, featuring Harry Allen and Emily Jordan

-Multiple Grammy and Academy Award winning composer and arranger Johnny Mandel was known for his popular jazz songs and film scores.
+Multiple Grammy and Academy Award-winning composer and arranger Johnny Mandel was known for his popular jazz songs and film scores.
 From M*A*S*H to Caddyshack to “The Shadow of Your Smile” from The Sandpiper, Mandel made an indelible mark on jazz and film music.
-The Phil DeGreg Trio will be joined by award-winning NYC saxophonist Harry Allen to explore some of his best-known works as they pay tribute to this musical pioneer.
+The Phil DeGreg Trio will be joined by award-winning NYC saxophonist Harry Allen to explore some of Mandel's best-known works as they pay tribute to this musical pioneer.
 Local vocalist Emily Grace Jordan will add song stylings, too!

 Jazz@First Series Sponsor: Al Harris

 About the Artist: Johnny Mandel (biography from allmusic.com)